 So, between November and December 2017, we carried out the exercise with 12 students at TU Delft.
 The simulation lasted for around 11 days and represented also a learning experience for the students as part of the course “Design of Participatory Systems” (see figure 1).
 The students were first introduced to the COMRADES platform and to the scenario (see figure 2) and then divided in four groups (see figure 3).Through the exercise, we examined the workflows of participants and how their shared situational awareness developed over time in order to take decisions as a group.
 We also found requirements for resilience platforms and possible future research directions.
 The students were also able to propose some improvements for the user interface.
 Some of these suggestions were also promptly implemented in the platform itself (thanks to Ushahidi)!

-Our partner from TU Delft, Keeny Meesters, presenting COMRADES platform (Photo credits: Keeny Meesters)
+Our partner from TU Delft, Keeny Meesters, presenting COMRADES platform (Photo credits: Kenny Meesters)

-Students working in groups (Photo credits: Keeny Meesters)
+Students working in groups (Photo credits: Kenny Meesters)